 Eligibility for the BSN-JOBST Research Grant

-- The BSN-JOBST Research Grant is intended as seed money for research in clinical or basic sciences in the field of venous and lymphatic disorders.
+The JOBST Research Grant is intended as seed money for research in the clinical or basic sciences of venous and lymphatic disorders.
 This request for applications is focused on (but not limited to)

-- The award is intended for residents, fellows, and young faculty of less than five years from the end of their vascular training
+- The award is intended for students, residents, fellows, and young faculty less than five years from the end of their vascular or non-vascular training

 - The award is designed to provide a foundation of research to build on future work and grants for mentored and independent research

-- The awardee is required to attend the 2018 AVF Annual Meeting to receive the award as well as the subsequent Annual Meeting (AVF 2018 Annual Meeting, February 20 – 23, 2018 in Tucson, Arizona; AVF 2019 Annual Meeting) to provide a report on the grant project.
+- The awardee is required to attend the 2019 AVF Annual Meeting to receive the award as well as the subsequent two AVF Annual Meetings to provide a report on the grant project.
 The AVF will support these visits for the awardee.

-- All fellows are required to include a letter from the Program Director confirming a two-year commitment and enough time dedicated to research during the Fellow’s training
+- All students/residents/fellows are requiredto include a letter from their Program Director or Chair confirming a two-year commitment and enough time dedicated to research during their training

 - Applications can be found here, and the submission process will open on Monday September 17, 2018 and the deadline is November 1, 2018 at 5pm CDT.